ChiCubed/InformaticsNotes/InformaticsNotes.md

 One alternative to Sparse Tables and Prefix Sums are Square Root Decompositions, which are good because they are quick to implement and have reasonably quick $O(\sqrt{n})$ query for $O(\sqrt{n})$ space complexity (as well as $O(\sqrt{n})$ update and $O(n)$ preprocessing.)
 In most cases a sparse table is a better option however, or, if updates are needed, a range tree is probably best.

-A Square Root Decomposition works as follows:
-- Divide the array into $\sqrt{n}$ blocks of size $\sqrt{n}$ each.
+A Square Root Decomposition works by dividing the array into $\sqrt{n}$ blocks of size $\sqrt{n}$ each.

-Query:
-- Calculate the 'product' of each of the buckets in the preprocessed array which are contained entirely within the query range.
-- Linearly scan elements that are only partially within the buckets.

 Square Root Decompositions work for any associative operators.

+Query: Calculate the 'product' of each of the buckets in the preprocessed array which are contained entirely within the query range, linearly scan elements that are only partially within the buckets.

 ### With range updates
 If we need to query ranges and update a range with operations such as 'set everything in this range to $0$' or 'multiply everything in this range by $a$', we can use a modified range tree.
 For the latter case, you would store a 'multiplication factor' for each node that was entirely contained within the range.
 This could be done by traversing up through the tree, changing every node's multiplication factor accordingly if they were a part of the range.
 This is only $O(log N)$.